prebid/prebid-server/README.md

 Want to add an adapter?
 Found a bug?
 Great!
 This project is in its infancy, and many things can be improved.

-Report bugs, feature requests, and suggest improvements [on Github](https://github.com/prebid/prebid-server/issues).
+Report bugs, request features, and suggest improvements [on Github](https://github.com/prebid/prebid-server/issues).

 Or better yet, [open a pull request](https://github.com/prebid/prebid-server/compare) with the changes you'd like to see.